-Easily make this copycat recipe for Red Lobster’s Parrot Bay Coconut Shrimp complete with Pina Colada Sauce in the comfort of your own home!
+Easily make this copycat recipe for Red Lobster’s Parrot Bay Coconut Shrimp complete with Pina Colada Sauce at home!

 This recipe produces great results with all the same flavors of your favorite restaurant shrimp.